Skip to content

 Blackbox surrogate-based optimization framework.

-surrox takes a declarative problem description, rains surrogate models on historical data, optimizes on the surrogates, and delivers explained, uncertainty-assessed recommendations.
+surrox takes a declarative problem description, trains surrogate models on historical data, optimizes on the surrogates, and delivers explained, uncertainty-assessed recommendations.

 Features